alerner1/perfect-game-client/README.md

 * could put in a cancel button for saving changes to profile played games list maybe

+* make it so when you add to your played games list it doesn't automatically like it for you

 WEDNESDAY:
   * DONE figure out design for search results
   * DONE flesh out custom liked games list and custom liked game